-TN-028A.
+TN-037C.
 Flash Memory Management

 General.
-The RBSP IDPU contains a 32 GB memory to store up to 40+ days of data at relatively high speed, giving scientists on the ground a chance to view the low-resolution survey data and request playbacks of high-resolution data.
+The RBSP-EFW IDPU contains a 32 GB memory to store up to 40+ days of data at relatively high speed, giving scientists on the ground a chance to view the low-resolution survey data and request playbacks of high-resolution data.
 Properly managing the memories involves coordination between the IDPU FSW, the SOC and the scientists.

 IDPU FSW requirements.
 The IDPU FSW shall